Cadasta/django-tutelary/docs/source/usage/policy-composition.rst

 variables used within the body of a policy must be provided at the point of use of the policy -- here, "point of use" means when the policy is assigned to a user using ``User.assign_policies``.

+The list of policies and/or roles assigned to a user can be retrieved using the ``user_assigned_policies`` function and the ``User.assigned_policies`` method -- passing ``None`` to the former retrieves the policies assigned to the anonymous user.
+The return value of both of these is a sequence in the same format as the arguments passed to ``User.assign_policies``, i.e. a sequence of policy or role values or ``(policy/role, variables)`` pairs.